thucpk/k33-ad-final-project/README.md

 - **Purpose**: core database managing relational data such as users, products, orders, etc.
 - **Technology Used**: PostgresSQL
-- **Schema Design**: Provide a brief overview or diagram of the schema.

 ### NoSQL databases

 #### Cache Database
 - **Purpose**: caching frequently accessed data
 - **Technology Used**: Redis
-- **Schema Design**: Provide a brief overview or diagram of the schema.

 #### Search Engine
 - **Purpose**: autocomplete search and search products by keyword
 - **Technology Used**: Elasticsearch
-- **Schema Design**: Provide a brief overview or diagram of the schema.

 ## Features